-Open edition paper prints are printed on Epson Somerset Velvet paper, and can be purchased unframed, or framed with a black, white, or natural wood frame, matted or unmatted.
-Museum-grade canvas prints can be purchased rolled or gallery wrapped with the option to frame.
+Open edition paper prints are printed on premium fine art paper and can be purchased unframed, or framed with the option to mat.
+Museum-grade canvas prints can be purchased rolled or gallery wrapped, or gallery wrapped and framed in a floater frame.

-Limited Edition prints are printed on museum-grade canvas unless noted otherwise.
-Only a certain number of Limited Edition prints are made; that number is listed in the art description.
+Open Edition prints are prints which are printed indefinitely, whereas only a certain number of Limited Edition prints are made.
+The number of prints is listed in the description.

 Please note larger dimensions listed when a frame and/or mat are added to your print.
-All listed framed dimensions are approximate within 0.5".
-For more information on printing and framing options and policies, please visit our Prints Explained page.
+For more information on our printing and framing options and policies, please visit our Prints Explained page.